smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 Note that the following additional support items are described.
  - audioSupport : To add `audioSupport` to the parameter of `requiredAdditionalSupport` if the system does not have the ability to play audio when an app that needs to play audio, such as a Media app, is registered.
- - highBandwidth : To add `highBandwidth` to the parameter of `requiredAdditionalSupport' if the system does not have the support the high band width when an app that needs the video projection, such as Navigation app, will be registered.
+ - highBandwidth : To add `highBandwidth` to the parameter of `requiredAdditionalSupport` if the system does not have the required high bandwidth when an app that needs the video projection, such as a Navigation app, is registered.
 It is expandable by adding the string corresponded the additional support that the SDL app needs.

 <b>Table 3.</b> The parameters of `Ping Apps` on Protocol spec